SolidLabResearch/WhatsInAPod/content/graph_centric.md

 #### Cross-app modeling # {#cross-app-modeling}
 Every app can choose the modeling that best fit its use case, as the same knowledge graph can be exposed through multiple Web APIs.
-This allows applications to find the API that best matches its access patterns or, conversely, the pod to define APIs based on the needs of use cases.
+This allows applications to find the APIs that best match their access patterns or, conversely, the pod to define APIs based on the needs of use cases.

 For example,